rickrichi/first_repository/README.md

-These files shouls help a first time developer of DevCoin create a coin for a test migration to a blockchain
+These files should help a first time developer of DevCoin create a coin for a test migration to a blockchain